The Lake Alta hike Queenstown is a short and easily-accessible alpine hike located high up on the Remarkables Mountain Range above Queenstown.

 Where to Stay in Queenstown

-- Best Luxury Accommodation: Shotover Penthouse & Spa - an incredible apartment that features an outdoor terrace with a barbecue and hot tub.
-It is situated 200m from the Skyline Gondola and Luge and is 1.3km from the Shotover river.
+An incredible penthouse apartment that features an outdoor terrace with a barbecue and hot tub.
+It is situated 200 m from the Skyline Gondola and Luge.

 More Epic Queenstown Hikes

-I hope that this guide to the Lake Alta hike Queenstown answered all your questions and inspired you to visit this Queenstown gem.
-For more pictures, scroll to the bottom of this page, where you'll also find links to more epic hikes around Queenstown such as Ben Lomond, Moke Lake, and Queenstown Hill.
+I hope that this guide to hiking to Lake Alta from Queenstown answered all your questions and inspired you to visit this Queenstown gem.